g2 Signature Programs

 One of our most basic needs—having enough to eat every day—is something we often take for granted.
 And yet many of our neighbors experience food insecurity on a regular basis.

 To cultivate our own gratitude for the food we have, and to help those in our community who need support to feed their families, g2 focuses many of our service efforts on hunger relief.
 Whether it's making sandwiches and meals for people experiencing homelessness, helping to distribute groceries at mobile food pantries, or stocking shelves at a shelter, g2 volunteers are helping to fill a critical need while also gaining deeper appreciation for the food that sustains us all.

 Sponsor-a-Student School Supplies

-Shopping for brand-new school supplies can be fun, but it can be especially meaningful for kids to choose supplies for another child—one who wouldn't otherwise have a backpack full of supplies to start the school year with.
+Shopping for brand-new school supplies can be fun, but it can be especially meaningful for kids to choose supplies for another child—one who wouldn't otherwise have all the materials they need for school.